 Many of our superconductor products are in the early stages of commercialization, while others are still under development.
 There are a number of technological challenges that we must successfully address to complete our development and commercialization efforts for superconductor products.
-We also believe that several years of further demonstration in the cable, fault current limiter and motor industries may be necessary before a substantial commercial applications for it.
-We may be unable to meet such technological challenges or to sufficiently improve the performance and reduce the costs of our Amperium wire to expand the number of commercial applications for it.
+We also believe that several years of further demonstration in the cable, fault current limiter and motor industries may be necessary before a substantial commercial market could develop.
+We will also need to improve the performance and reduce the cost of our Amperium wire to expand the number of commercial applications for it.
 We may be unable to meet such technological challenges or to sufficiently improve the performance and reduce the costs of our Amperium wire.
 Delays in development, as a result of technological challenges or other factors, may result in the introduction or commercial acceptance of our superconductor products later than anticipated.